brushed/mooextend/README.md

 	- ifClass(condition, trueClass, falseClass) : add/remove css classes based on a condition
 	- addHover(clazz): provide support for :hover effects on all elements, also in IE.
 	- onHover(parent) : create hoverable dropdown menu
+	- onToggle(toggle,active): Set/reset '.active' class, based on 'data-toggle' attribute
 	- getDefaultValue(): get default value of a form element
+	- wrapChildren(delimitter,wrapper): wrap a lists of children, delimitted by a certain DOM element
     - observe(callback, options) : delayed on-change event for input/textarea elements

 - Element.Placeholder : fallback support for html5 placeholder attribute

 - Behavior : support css behaviors, based on mootools 2.0
+    - add(selector, behavior, options,once) : add behavior, which is invoked for each matching element
+    - once(selector, behavior, options) : add behavior, which is invoked once with an array of all matching elements
+    - update() : invoke all behaviors

 - String.Extend
 	- capitalize() : fix mootools implementation supporting i18n chars such as éàè..